jbelelieu/react_ts_s3_boilerplate/README.md

 # Deploying

+- The app will auto-deploy via Github Actions.
+No need to upload the "build" directory.

+## Manually Deploying

+If you need to manually deploy for some reason:

 - Run `npm run build`
 - Go to S3 and upload the contents of the `build` folder into the `app.pikle.it` bucket.
 - This will deploy it to `https://app.pikle.it/`